fuzzywalrus/website-for-fileserving/Readme.md

 * **Basic Networking Knowledge:** Familiarity with Docker, DNS, and Cloudflare's Zero Trust Dashboard.
 * **Account on Synology with restricted access** Necessary if you are using a separate web server

-## 1. Configure Your Domain in Cloudflare
+## Configure Your Domain in Cloudflare

+Sign up for cloudflare if you haven't already.
+You only need to use the free tier.
+Once the account has acreated you'll need to then sign into Zero Trust.
+See (Create a tunnel dashboard docs)[https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/] for more details.

+* In Cloudflare Zero Trust Dashboard, select your tunnel and go to the **Networks > Tunnels** tab.
+* Click **+ Cloudflared for the connector type**.

+You should see suite of options.
+For ease of use, we are going to select docker.

-# Setting Up Cloudflared Connector Using Docker on Raspberry Pi 4
+## Setting Up Cloudflared Connector Using Docker

-This guide shows how to set up a Cloudflared connector using Docker on a Raspberry Pi 4.
-While these instructions are specific to the Raspberry Pi 4, you can adapt them to other Linux distributions.
+If doing this directly on your Synology NAS see [Synology direct hosted](altconfigs.md) although this is somewhat less secure, otherwise proceed here:

 ## 1. Download all the software for your server